-People are so focused on how they look and they associate success of veganism on appearance.
+People are so focused on how they look and they associate the success of veganism with appearance.
 And quite frankly, I don’t blame them.
-When vegans position veganism the best lifestyle for health, weight loss, clear skin, better energy, then that’s what we’ll be judged on.
+When vegans position veganism as the best lifestyle for health, weight loss, clear skin, better energy, then that’s what we’ll be judged on.

 The reality remains that people are going to judge the success of veganism based on how you look.
 There are a couple of ways I’ve chosen to look at this.

 Firstly, I think anyone showing interest in your vegan values is positive.
 I try to speak to the reasons I became vegan, which are based on avoiding the harm of animals.

 I’m quite upfront with them when it comes to health.
 I tell people that I didn’t transition to veganism for health reasons, but I’ve come to understand some benefits.
 This is when I’ll refer to high-performance vegan athletes.